 Even though Medigap Plan J is no longer sold, it’s still honored.
 So if you have Medigap Plan J, you’re still covered.

-In fact, if you still have a Medigap Plan J, then you have the most coverage that you can buy.
-For example, it pays the Medicare Part B deductible which most Medigap plans don’t.
-In 2020, the Medicare Part B deductible is $198.
+In fact, if you still have a Medigap Plan J, you have the most coverage that you can buy.
+For example, it pays the Medicare Part B deductible, which new Medigap plans are no longer allowed to cover as of January 1, 2020.

 Because there are some newer Medigap plans with different offerings, some people decide to switch from Medigap Plan J to another Medigap plan that offers the coverage they want for a lower premium.
-Also, you may find that Medicare Part D typically offers a better prescription drug plan.
+You may also find that Medicare Part D typically offers a more comprehensive prescription drug plan.

-Medigap Plan J has not been available since 2010.
-People who opted for Medigap Plan J and its comprehensive coverage prior to 2010 have been able to keep it.
+Medigap Plan J has not been available since June 1, 2010.
+People who opted for Medigap Plan J and its comprehensive coverage before this time are able to keep it.